NZPocketGuide.com© NZPocketGuide.com

 2. Cycle the Old Coach Road

-Location: Matapuna Road, Horopito, approximately 15km (9 miles) from Ohakune town centre.
-Shuttles can be organised with the TCB bike shop – more info on Viator and Tripadvisor.
+Location: Matapuna Road, Horopito, approximately 15 km (9 mi) from Ohakune town centre.
 The Old Coach Road ends at The Junction end of Ohakune.

 10 Ohakune Must-Dos© Visit Ruapehu